10up/wpsnapshots/README.md

 WP Snapshots is easiest to use as a global Composer package.
 Right now, it is available only as a private 10up package.
 Assuming you have Composer installed and SSH keys setup within GitHub/10up organiziation, do the following:

-1. Make sure you have mysql installed locally:
+1. Make sure you have mysql installed locally.
+MySQL is needed only for the `mysqldump` command.
   ```
   brew install mysql
   ```